Frequently Asked Questions

 UPL personnel and contractors work very hard to keep surface damage and other disruptions to a minimum.
 Whenever possible, UPL bores beneath roadways to minimize or eliminate the disruption of transportation.
 Similarly, horizontal boring along easements keeps surface damage to a minimum.
 By installing lines along the outer edge of easements, damage to individual properties is kept to a minimum.
 As the distribution lines are installed, professional restoration crews restore the surface and areas affected by the pipeline.

 Yes.
 The distribution lines installed by the co-op meet the construction specifications of regulated gas utilities.
 In addition, the co-op's line installation is subject to audit by the state's public utility commission.
-Systems are monitored by professional maintenance crews to identify and correct any problems in a timely manner.
 The safety of the residents of your community is the co-op's primary consideration.

 All states govern the tariffs (the "rate base") that natural gas utilities are allowed to charge their customers.
 Most state gas utility tariffs lack any incentive for gas utilities to extend their distribution lines into unserved residential areas.